QuentinAndrieu/wiki-marvel/README.md

 ## Init project

-Create a file name config.ts at the racine of the project :

-export class Config {
-    public static BASEURL: String = 'baseURLMarvelAPI';
-    public static PRIVATE_KEY: String = 'yourPrivateKeyMarvelAPI';
-    public static PUBLIC_KEY: String = 'yourPuplicKeyMarvelAPI';
-}

-Replace the values by the values of your Marvel API account.
+Update the script/config.ts with the values of your Marvel API account.

 Run 'npm install'